 Do I need insurance to practice?

 Yes.
 VTCT (the awarding body), require you to obtain professional indemnity insurance.
 This should be renewed annually.
 You may also obtain student cover whilst you are training.
-Full details will be provided when you commence the practical training.
+Full details of providers and discounts offered to Sports Therapy UK students will be provided when you commence the practical training.